 What is a collaborative divorce?

 A collaborative divorce takes place over a conference table as opposed to in the courtroom.
-A trial divorce often requires a team of legal personnel, and an an impartial judge makes all final decisions.
+A trial divorce often requires a team of legal personnel, and an impartial judge makes all final decisions.
 A collaborative divorce, on the other hand, involves both parties sitting down with their lawyers and negotiating divorce terms.

 Collaborative divorce can save money due to the lower amount of legal personnel involved.
 Additionally, collaborative divorce allows you to have more of a hand in the crafting of your divorce.